mikeriss/nostr-cloudflare-worker/README.md

 # nostr-cloudflare-worker

 ## Problem Statement
-I needed an API endpoint to send a POST request with a string that would be posted on Nostr.
-To accomplish this, I created a Cloudflare Workers project that serves as an API endpoint for posting content to Nostr.
+I needed a straightforward API endpoint that would accept a POST request containing the content I wanted to publish on Nostr.
+The endpoint should handle all the necessary tasks, such as signing with the private key, and then publish the content to all known relays on Nostr.

-Project Overview
+## Project Overview
 This project allows you to send a POST request to the endpoint with a JSON body containing your desired text for posting on Nostr.
 The JSON body format is as follows:

 ```json